 27. You’re shrinking

-Osteoporosis shows up when estrogen cuts out, causing bone to break down faster than new bone can be built.
-Hormone therapy can help a lot, and drugs can reduce bone loss and stimulate new bone formation.
+Osteoporosis shows up when estrogen cuts out, causing the bone to break down faster than new bone can be built.
+Hormone therapy can greatly help, and drugs can reduce bone loss and stimulate new bone formation.
 If you haven’t lost bone density yet, cut your risk by getting 1000–1200 mg of calcium and 600–1000 IU of Vitamin D every day.1 Exercise regularly.
 If you still haven’t stopped smoking, stop smoking.
-And work on your balance so you can avoid falling down.
+And work on your balance so you can avoid falling.

 28. Your nails are in sad shape